 Our financial position in transforming thousands of lives.

-BIDCAF has successfully managed and used over 10 billion Uganda Shillings from partners and locally generated funds to transform Marginalized and Vulnerable lives since 2010.
+BIDCAF has successfully managed resources from partners to transform Marginalized and Vulnerable lives since 2010.
 (Details are in the narrative audits and program progress Reports).

 Our Successful Financial Management System: